alexis-evelyn/Presidential-Tweets/ReadMe.md

 To update the pointer file, run the bash script [./updatePointer.sh][update-pointer].
 You need dolt and git installed as well as having already fetched the lastest commit by running `git dolt fetch presidential-tweets.git-dolt` and then pulling the latest commit via `dolt pull` inside the `presidential-tweets` folder.

+On OSX, you may need to install the Python3 requirements yourself instead of letting your IDE do it.
+The command for that is `ARCHFLAGS="-arch x86_64" pip3 install -r ../requirements.txt`.

 ## Trump
 ```sql
 CREATE TABLE `trump` (